Inflation is a state in which the prices of goods and services rise on the one hand and

 Demand for goods and services over the available supply.
 In other words, demand pull

-Inflation takes place when increase in production lags behind the increase in money supply. - Cost Push Inflation: It is another type of inflation in which prices rise due to increased input
+- Cost Push Inflation: It is another type of inflation in which prices rise due to increased input

 Costs.